Return & Learn

 September 24, 2020

-Dr. Eva Marikova Leeds, Professor of Economics at Moravian College, will explain the economic impacts of COVID-19 including what projections can be made for the next several years as a result of the pandemic and what it will it take for our economy to get back on track.
+Dr. Eva Marikova Leeds, Professor of Economics at Moravian University, will explain the economic impacts of COVID-19 including what projections can be made for the next several years as a result of the pandemic and what it will it take for our economy to get back on track.

 Curriculum and Programs in 2020 with Vice Provost Carol Traupman-Carr